jasnow/railroader-site/source/_posts/2011-12-21-brakeman-1-dot-1-released.markdown

  * Performance improvements for source processing
  * Better progress reporting
  * Handle basic operators like << + - * /
- * Rescue more errors to prevent Brakeman from completely bailing out
+ * Rescue more errors to prevent Railroader from completely bailing out
  * Compatibility with newer Haml versions
  * Fix some 1.9 warnings

 ### Relax Dependencies

-The version dependencies for Brakeman have been relaxed somewhat, so it should work fine if included in a Rails 3 Gemfile.
+The version dependencies for Railroader have been relaxed somewhat, so it should work fine if included in a Rails 3 Gemfile.
 Unfortunately, this makes it a little harder to be sure it will work with all setups.
 Please report any problems!

 ### Performance Improvements